aroaaredondo/lab6-microservices-aroaaredondo/REPORT.md

 Explain how Eureka detects and removes the failed instance:

-- How long did it take for Eureka to remove the dead instance? ?
-It took 1 second, this is because of the following line: eviction-interval-timer-in-ms: 1000.
+- **How long did it take for Eureka to remove the dead instance?**
+In our configuration, it took approximately 10 seconds.
+This is because the instance stops sending heartbeats, and once the time since the last renewal exceeds the lease expiration duration (10 seconds), Eureka marks the instance as unavailable and evicts it from the registry.

-- What mechanism does Eureka use to detect failures?
+- **What mechanism does Eureka use to detect failures?**
 Periodic heartbeats sent by each instance.
 If the server does not receive a heartbeat within the expected time, it considers the instance failed and removes it from the registry.

 ---